Jaehyo is going to be on the cover of a fishing magazine. They’re shooting down in Jeju and everything!

 Seriously, I was pretty much expecting a kitchen fire.

-ETA: I just realized that I understand what he’s singing at the 3:05 mark, “The heat’s too high.”
-Yes, it is.
+ETA: I just realized that I understand what he’s singing at the 3:05 mark, “The heat was too high.”
+Yes, it was.

 * * *